hashicorp/consul/website/source/docs/agent/options.html.markdown

 * <a name="syslog_facility"></a><a href="#syslog_facility">`syslog_facility`</a> When
   [`enable_syslog`](#enable_syslog) is provided, this controls to which facility messages are sent.
 By default, `LOCAL0` will be used.

+* <a name="translate_wan_addrs"</a><a href="#translate_wan_addrs">`translate_wan_addrs`</a> If
+  set to true, Consul will prefer a node's configured <a href="#_advertise-wan">WAN address</a>
+  when servicing DNS requests for a node in a remote datacenter.
+This allows the node to be reached within its own datacenter using its local address, and reached from other datacenters using its WAN address, which is useful in hybrid setups with mixed networks.
+This is disabled by default.

 * <a name="ui"></a><a href="#ui">`ui`</a> - Equivalent to the [`-ui`](#_ui)
   command-line flag.